Class 10 English Chapter 3 The Midnight Visitor

 Fowler’s Learning Experience:

-• Fowler, a writer looking for excitement in the life of a spy, is initially disappointed with Ausable’s unimpressive demeanor.
+• Fowler, a writer hoping for some excitement in the life of a spy, is first disappointed by Ausable’s dull and unimpressive appearance.

 • By the end of the story, he realizes that true skill lies in intelligence and strategy, not physical appearance or dramatic action.